Sharbing guide: How to profit from matched betting in shops

 Unit stake – e.g. “£50”

 Mark the Home team, Draw or Away team for your selection (these might be displayed as “1”, “X” and “2”).

-On football coupons, the home team is always displayed first in the traditional 1×2 format.
+On football coupons, the home team is always displayed first (on the left-hand side) in the traditional 1×2 format.

 Finally, give your completed betting coupon and your cash to the member of staff.

 Note that if your desired sharb price has been cut, remain calm and ask the shop stafff to void your bet and refund your cash.
 They are required by law to issue a refund, so be assertive if you meet resistance.